neelabo/NeeView/docs/en-us/theme.md

-Control.Accent | Generic: Accent color for control Control.AccentText | Generic: Text color on control accent color Control.Focus | Generic: Focus color of control Item.Separator | List item separator color Item.MouseOver.Background | Background color when the mouse cursor is over a list item Item.MouseOver.Border | Border color when the mouse cursor is over a list item
+Control.Accent | Generic: Accent color for control Control.AccentText | Generic: Text color on control accent color Control.Focus | Generic: Focus color of control Control.MouseOver.Background | Generic: Background color when the mouse cursor is over the control (v43.0) Item.Separator | List item separator color Item.MouseOver.Background | Background color when the mouse cursor is over a list item Item.MouseOver.Border | Border color when the mouse cursor is over a list item